rrthomas/sam/SAM.md

 > `LOOP`
 >
-> Set `PC` to the first instruction of the current stack.
+> Set `PC` to the first instruction of the current bracket.

 ### Logic and shifts